Work permits for employees in Hong Kong: A complete guide for employers [2024]

 What role does the Hong Kong government play in the work permit process?

 The Hong Kong government, through the Hong Kong Immigration Department, oversees the entire work permit process.
-They review all applications, assessing the applicant's qualifications, the employer's business activities, and financial standing, and make the final decision on whether to grant the permit.
+They review all applications, assessing the applicant's qualifications, the employer's business activities, financial standing, and make the final decision on whether to grant the permit.

 Are there security objections to getting a Hong Kong work permit?